 This is a great programme for medical students looking to complete an elective, or anyone with medical experience who would like to gain a new perspective on their work and broaden their understanding of medical care in a third world setting.

-You must be a qualified health care worker or have completed at least one year of a medical-related programme to qualify for this programme.
-Your trip advisor will ask for some documentation as part of this process.
+You must be a qualified health care worker or have completed at least one year of a medical degree to qualify for this programme.
+You must provide proof of your credentials at least 8 weeks before your preferred date of departure.